-The site harbouring the world’s largest collection of pre-20th century artwork needs no introduction!
+The site harboring the world’s largest collection of pre-20th century artwork needs no introduction!
 Other than the largest, The Louvre houses the most diverse collection of paintings, sculptures, decorative pieces, and more.
-Every year tourists visit this place in great numbers, especially to bask in the glory of the world renowned Mona Lisa and the Venus de Milo.
-The palace is centuries old and other than being a home to master works of art, the palace holds rich historical significance.
-When you’re here during winter in Paris, make sure check out all of its known, as well as less known but equally intriguing artwork like Vermeer, Caravaggio, Rembrandt, and countless others.
+Every year tourists visit this place in great numbers, especially to bask in the glory of the world-renowned Mona Lisa and the Venus de Milo.
+The palace is centuries old and other than being home to master works of art, the palace holds a rich historical significance.
+When you’re here during winter in Paris, make sure to check out all of its known, as well as less known but equally intriguing artwork like Vermeer, Caravaggio, Rembrandt, and countless others.

 Location: Musée du Louvre, Porte des Lions, Galerie du Carrousel

 Click here for details regarding visiting hours, rules, and more.

 Not just the most popular, but the Notre Dame Cathedral in Paris is also the most beautiful gothic cathedral in the world.
 Though it is among the most famous places to visit in Paris, it was ignored for a very long time, before regaining popularity and a sudden rise in tourists influx after being featured in writer Victor Hugo’s literary marvel “The Hunchback of Notre Dame”.
 One must check out its dramatic towers, spires, stained glass windows, the archaeological crypt, and the statues when visiting Paris in winter. into the history of the fascinating monument by visiting the below-ground.

 Location: Place du parvis de Notre Dame, near Cité or Saint-Michel metro line